kyle-annen/kyle-annen.github.io.old/_posts/2017-06-27-self-guided-learning-a-retrospective.markdown

 The resources available to new programmers is truly endless, as there is no possible way to read and complete them all before more are generated.
 It was such an information overload that it took me about a year to even have a semblance of a path.

 Today I can say with confidence that Javascript is an excellent and efficient place to start.
-Every interactive webpages needs, at a minimum, Javascript, HTML and CSS.
+Every interactive webpage needs, at a minimum, Javascript, HTML and CSS.

 In the current climate I would highly suggest starting with Javascript.